Skip to main content

 The MRI was originally created by Raymond Damadian to be a machine that could differentiate cancer tissue from healthy tissue based on a realization that electrical properties of the cells correlated with water dynamics.

-In 2025, it was published that T2 times, a parameter that allows the MRI to have contrast between tissues based on water dynamics, correlate with experimentally altered membrane voltage, further validating this perspective.17 It makes sense.
+In 2025, it was published that T2 times, a parameter that allows the MRI to have contrast between tissues based on water dynamics, correlate with experimentally altered membrane voltage, further validating this perspective.19 It makes sense.
 All biophysical parameters are inherently linked as they are different lenses through which to view the same whole.
-What matters to us is what are the easiest properties to measure in real time to develop our closed loop systems for applying fields to change states while reading the changes of those states at the same time.
+What matters to us is identifying properties we can measure in real time to build closed-loop control systems that apply fields to cells while simultaneously monitoring their state changes and adjusting the field parameters accordingly.

-ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.18 The proposed mechanism here is the Lorentz force however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.19 That said, the data holds and has been shown to robustly replicate, there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.
+ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.20 The proposed mechanism here is the Lorentz force, however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.21 That said, the data holds and has been shown to robustly replicate that there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.

 Despite encouraging data, replication is difficult in bioelectromagnetics and proposed physical models are messy and often wrong.